yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/windowsupdates-catalog.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The catalog of content that can be approved for deployment.
+Represents the catalog of content that can be approved for deployment.

 ## Methods
 |Method|Return type|Description|